How You Can Participate:

 We provide signs for you to post in your business.
 Participating Businesses are required to provide two forms of notification to their customers about their involvement in the program.

-Our contracted director is available to help with the set-up of the accounting side of the program that tracks your collected donations.
+Our volunteer bookkeeper is available to help with the set-up of the accounting side of the program that tracks your collected donations.
+(CAN WE ENLIST SOMEONE TO HELP WITH THIS?
+Brian Stone or Brian Burbank?)

 Educating your staff about the program is important.
 Often, they are the ones interacting directly with the customer.
-We can provide a scripted reminder card to place at the checkout points, a “Fact Sheet for Employees” and simple trainings for your staff when the program is initiated.
+We can provide a “Fact Sheet for Employees” and will offer simple trainings for your staff when the program is initiated.

 Working with the customer:

-You are not expected to explain the program to each customer at each transaction but simply ask, "Would you like to donate $1 or 1% (your choice) to help preserve nature in Monroe County?".
-The two posted signs also serve as notification of your participation in the program.
+You are not expected to explain the program to each customer at each transaction.
+The two posted signs serve as notification of your participation in the program.
 Your notifications should explain that their participation through donations to the program is entirely voluntary.

 The customers are making the donation; it is tax deductible for them.
 You can add sentence on the bottom of your receipt indicating the 1% is a voluntary contribution for 1% for Nature, a non-profit organization.
 If the business is not collecting the 1% from the customer, but making a donation itself, then the business is entitled to the deduction.

-Most businesses send a check quarterly or monthly if their collections warrant it.
+Most businesses simply send a check each month.
 1% does not notify you when your donations are due.
 We can, however, supply remittance envelopes if desired.
 Please indicate this on your contract.

 If your donations are late, we will contact you.
-If your payment lapses 6 months or more, your business will be removed from 1% for Nature promotional tools and the website until full payment has been made.
+If your payment lapses three months or more, your business will be taken off the bi-weekly newspaper ad and other advertising opportunities offered by the program until full payment has been made.
 Once payments have resumed, so will your advertising opportunities.

-The amount of the donations from each business will be kept strictly confidential.
+The amount of donations from each business will be kept strictly confidential.
 Always.

-If you would like to know more about ways you can participate in 1% for Nature through your businesses or as a contributor on your own, please call or email our Director Samantha Holbert at firstname.lastname@example.org.
+If you would like to know more about ways you can participate in 1% for Nature through your businesses or as a contributor on your own, please call or contact firstname.lastname@example.org.